alikarcic/main-site/index.md

 - **Rhetoric First, Policy Later: Mainstream Party Strategy Before and After the Migrant Crisis** Presented at APSA 2025.

-- **Mitigating Discrimination Through Meditation** - Co-authored with Nicholas Haas.
+- **Mitigating Discrimination Through Meditation** - Co-authored with Nicholas Haas and Julian Schuessler.

 - **Negativity, Emotion \& (In)Congruence Between Eye-Tracking and Conjoint Results** - Co-authored with Nicholas Haas.